Direwolf20-MC/MiningGadgets/README.md

 <p data-comment="this fakes a line break">&zwnj;</p>

 # Mining Gadgets
 *Because Mining with Lasers is cool*!
-Mining Gadgets as a single gadget called the `Mining Gadget` to the game which can be upgraded to do way more things than just mine.
+Mining Gadgets is based on single gadget called the `Mining Gadget` which can be upgraded to do way more things than just mine.
 It can be upgraded to freeze water whilst mining, turn lava to stone whilst mining and loads more.
-It's core purpose is to be a balanced and effective way to mine large areas in short amounts of time whilst also, of course, shorting super cool __LASERS__!
+It's core purpose is to be a balanced and effective way to mine large areas in short amounts of time whilst also, of course, shooting super cool __LASERS__!

 ## Features
 - __LASERS__!